 What is gas?

-Gas is the term for transaction fees on Ethereum.
-Every action on Ethereum (whether sending tokens or interacting with a smart contract) requires transaction fees.
+Gas is a term for Ethereum network fees.
+Every action on Ethereum (whether sending tokens or interacting with a smart contract) requires such a fee.
 Gas therefore acts like the fuel for the network - hence its name.